DaveBatton/iOS-SDK/Configure Photo Sources.md

-# App Configuration

-1. Add libxml2.dylib to the list of required frameworks for your app.
-2. Add *"${SDK_DIR}"/usr/include/libxml2* to your Header Search Paths.

 # Configuring Image Sources

 The LifePics framework presents a set of image sources that can retrieve users' favorite images to select for printing.
 However, they'll only appear when they're properly configured.
 The official list of supported image sources are: